ExpediaGroup/apiary-extensions-terraform/privileges-grantor/README.md

 ```

-The apiary-privileges-grantor lambda can be found in the public maven repositories like `https://mvnrepository.com` or `https://oss.sonatype.org`.
+The apiary-privileges-grantor lambda can be found in the public [maven repository](https://mvnrepository.com/artifact/com.expediagroup.apiary/apiary-privileges-grantor-lambda).
 If you want you can download the jar from these repositories and upload it to S3 via terraform as well.

 ```